Matthew Facciani

 Biography

 Matthew Facciani is an Associate Research Scientist at the Yale School of Public Health and an interdisciplinary social scientist with a background in neuroscience and psychology and a PhD in sociology.
-He has worked as a researcher at the University of Notre Dame, Vanderbilt University, and Georgetown University.
+He has held research positions at the University of Notre Dame, Vanderbilt University, and Georgetown University.
 His research examines how people form beliefs and evaluate information, with a focus on misinformation, media literacy, social networks, trust in science, and political polarization.

-Beyond academia, Matthew is a passionate science communicator, dedicated to making complex social science research accessible to the public.
-He has written for various media outlets, spoken at national conferences, and hosts the Misguided newsletter and podcast, where he explores how social and psychological forces shape the way we process and consume information.
-His book, Misguided: Where Misinformation Starts, How It Spreads, and What to Do About It (Columbia University Press, 2025), received the 2025 Choice Outstanding Academic Title award.
-Through his research and public engagement, Matthew strives to bridge the gap between academia and everyday conversations about truth, trust, and media literacy.
+Beyond academia, Matthew is a science communicator dedicated to making complex social science research accessible to broad audiences.
+He writes for Psychology Today, has spoken at national conferences, and hosts the Misguided newsletterand podcast, where he explores how social and psychological forces shape the way people process information.
+His book, Misguided: Where Misinformation Starts, How It Spreads, and What to Do About It (Columbia University Press, 2025), received the 2025 Choice Outstanding Academic Title award and a 2026 Nautilus Book Award.
+He also develops free media literacy tools for public and educational use.

 Appointments